Theories of Aging Engagement and Stratification

 • Erikson lens: Integrity versus despair in late-life reflection and meaning.

-• Activity lens: Participation and role substitution as routes to life satisfaction.
+• Activity lens: Participation and role substitution as routes to life satisfaction, with attention to access inequity and preference for formal versus informal activities.

-• Age-stratification lens: Social power and role assignment shaped by age-based norms.
+• Age-stratification lens: Social power, role assignment, and resource access shaped by age-based norms and policy structures.

 Nursing Assessment